Minimizing Uniformly Convex Functions by Cubic Regularization of Newton Method: Discussion

+Thus, $\Hf(0) \leq L-\mu$ and $\gamma_f(0) \geq \frac{\mu}{L - \mu}$.
+So we can conclude that the estimate~\eqref{OGammaComplexity} is better than~\eqref{OLMuComplexity}.
 Moreover, addition to our objective \textit{arbitrary} convex quadratic function does not change any of $\Hfnu, \, \nu \in [0, 1]$.
 Thus it can only improve the condition number $\gammafnu$, while the ratio $L / \mu$ may become arbitrarily bad.
-It confirms an intuition, that a natural Newton-type minimization scheme should not be affected by any quadratic parts of the objective, and the notion of \textit{well-conditioned} and \textit{ill-conditioned} problems for second-order methods should be different from that of for first-order ones.
+It confirms an intuition that a natural Newton-type minimization scheme should not be affected by any quadratic parts of the objective, and the notion of \textit{well-conditioned} and \textit{ill-conditioned} problems for second-order methods should be different from that of for first-order ones.